Akingbenga1/power-ai-agents/README.md

 # AI Workforce Manager

 A dynamic AI Agent Hierarchy system built with the OpenAI Agents SDK that intelligently routes tasks to specialized AI agents and provides each agent with complete conversation history for full context awareness using ChromaDB vector database.
+Available in both web interface (Gradio) and command-line interface modes.

 ## Features